 - 4th black lead to – of the 1st cell, or the + of the 2nd cell

 Lastly, the red balance lead goes to the + of the 4th cell.
-Then secure our solder joints with some hot glue.
+Then secure the solder joints with some hot glue.

-And check the voltage of the discharge connector, as well as the voltage of the balance plug, make sure each cell is reading correct voltages.
+Check the voltage of the discharge connector, as well as the voltage of the balance plug, make sure each cell is reading the correct voltage.